Char15Xu/cse15l-lab-reports/file1.md

 ## Step 1- Create A Github Account

-- Click on [This](https://github.com) below, you will be able to visit the *Github* homepage.
+- Click on this [link](https://github.com), you will be able to visit the *Github* homepage.
 Click on the `Sign Up` buttom on the upper right corner to create an account.

 ---
 ## Step 2- Create A New Repository